ZuhriNoor/cetaa/SETUP_INSTRUCTIONS.md

 2. Start the backend: `cd backend && npm start`
 3. Start the frontend: `cd frontend && npm run dev`
 4. Access the application at `http://localhost:5173`

-## Notes

-- All existing flows remain intact
-- Search functionality works across all categories
-- Attendance marking updates the appropriate Google Sheet based on category
-- New registration form supports both data structures
-- Payment is now optional for all categories
-- Executives and volunteers do not require payment information
-- Executive attendance uses simplified format without payment fields
-- Attendance logs are now separated by category for better organization
-- New API endpoints available to view attendance by category
-- Google Sheets data can be viewed directly in the application
-- Real-time data synchronization with Google Sheets